mpi-sws-rse/datablox/README.rst

 Running
 ============

-python interpreter and loader.py must know where the blox are located.
-For this to happen, please set the following environment variables:
+loader.py must know where the blox are located.
+For this to happen, please set the following environment variable:

-export PYTHONPATH=path_to_datablox/blox:$PYTHONPATH

 export BLOXPATH=path_to_datablox/blox

 Copyright 2011, MPI-SWS and genForma Corporation